The Library Space at Chisenhale

 The library space was designed by a parent volunteer (Jessica Grainger), with help from School Council and the funding came from the Worshipful Company of Weavers.
 The innovative furniture was created by Aldworth, James and Bond – see their website for more pictures: http://www.aldworthjamesandbond.co.uk/project/chisenhale_school_library

-There is a Story curtain which can be pulled around to give a special area for reading and storytelling in the library.
+There is a Story Curtain which can be pulled around to give a special area for reading and storytelling in the library.
 It enables a whole class to have a story time hidden behind a vast panel of pictures, drawn and sewn by children and parents.
-The story curtain was designed by 2 parents who are artists (Sara Heywood and Louise Nolan).
+The story curtain was designed by two ex-parents who are artists (Sara Heywood and Louise Nolan).
 Each child chose a book they loved and drew it.
 The pictures were then turned into sewn panels by hours of work from children and in particular parent volunteers – many of our Bengali mums turned out to be experts at sewing!

 The library space has colourful curved shelving, book display boxes and reading steps which have been carpeted.
 There is carpet in bright colours on the floor.
 There are also wall displays for books and information, which are changed regularly by the School Librarian in order to reflect whole school topics or other relevant themes.

 All children can borrow books from the library.
-There is also a weekly family library club Wednesdays from 3.30 – 4.30pm, where families can come and read together, as well as to change books.
+There is also a weekly family library club Wednesdays from 3.30 – 4.30pm, where families can come and read together, as well as change books.